wojtkowiak/cordova-plugin-wkwebview-engine/README.md

 Cordova WKWebView Engine
 ======
+### this fork is modified to allow untrusted certificates

 This plugin makes `Cordova` use the `WKWebView` component instead of the default `UIWebView` component, and is installable only on a system with the iOS 9.0 SDK.